allnightlight/ReinforcementLearningAidedPIDControllerTuner/works/work20200520/doc.md

 ## Return

-Given the agent and the environment, Return is defined as the expected value of the average of rewards along with the fixed length horizon = 8.
+Given the agent and the environment, Return is defined as either the expected value of the average of rewards along with the fixed length horizon = 8 or the expected one of the summation of the infinite reward series with the fixed discounting factor = 0.9.
 The Actor Critic methods minimize the value of the Return so that the proportional parameter of the p-controller will be tuned according to the intention of the designer.